TimTr/Dotfiles/Mac/readme.md

     ./setup.sh
 ```

-You can also type `./setup.sh reset` to override custom files like `./local.sh` and to blow-away settings for tools like Xcode that you may otherwise not want to modify.

 The first install requires that you run `setup.sh` from within the local `Dotfiles` folder.
 Once installed, quit Terminal and relaunch.
 Finish install by typing:

 ```